TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 65/Isaiah 65.5.md

 ---

-that say, Stand by thyself, come not near to me, for I am holier than thou.
-These are a smoke in my nose, a fire that burneth all the day.
+who say, Stand by yourself, don't come near to me, for I am holier than you.
+These are a smoke in my nose, a fire that burns all the day.